paulburgess1357/Cubemap-Splitter/README.md

 # Skybox
-Python library for reformatting and creating skyboxes
+Python library for reformatting and creating skyboxes (in progress)